 Fossil Grant Chronograph Quartz Watches

 Another great chronograph at another great price, the Fossil Grant Chronograph also comes in at under 100 bucks but wears like a watch with a heftier price tag.
 True elegance is found in the Roman numerals on its face, gracefully accented by skeleton hour and minute hands.
-At 44mm in diameter, the case is big and bold but kept classic with rounded stainless steel.
+At 44mm in diameter, the case is big and bold but kept a classy look with rounded stainless steel.
 Japanese quartz movement powers this dressy (if not entirely a “dress”) timepiece that goes impeccably with smart-casual ensembles.

 Skagen Hagen Steel-Mesh